-Our group focuses on cardiovascular regeneration using bioengineered stem cells to improve our ability to discover, diagnose, and ultimately treat mechanisms of degenerative diseases such as cardiomyopathy that weakens the heart muscle and lead to progressive heart failure.
+The research of Timothy J. Nelson, M.D., Ph.D., focuses on cardiovascular regeneration using bioengineered stem cells.
+His work is directed at improving scientists' ability to discover, diagnose and ultimately treat mechanisms of degenerative diseases such as cardiomyopathy that weaken the heart muscle and lead to progressive heart failure.

-Furthermore, we strive to expand our understanding of the disease in bioengineered cell culture systems with next-generation sequencing platforms that enables innovative collaborations to better define genotype/phenotype associations.
+Additionally, Dr. Nelson works to expand understanding of diseases in bioengineered cell culture systems with next-generation sequencing platforms that enable innovative collaborations to better define associations between certain genotypes and phenotypes.

 Current projects include: